Import Element (MSBuild)

 The path of the project file to import.
 The path can include wildcards.
 The matching files are imported in sorted order.
 By using this feature, you can add code to a project just by adding the code file to a directory.

-By using the Import element, you can reuse code that is common to many project files.
+Import element, you can reuse code that is common to many project files.
 This makes it easier to maintain the code because any updates you make to the shared code get propagated to all the projects that import it.

 By convention, shared imported project files are saved as .targets files, but they are standard MSBuild project files.
 MSBuild does not prevent you from importing a project that has a different file name extension, but we recommend that you use the .targets extension for consistency.